Ice & Heat

 When do you use ice and heat?

-Physiotherapists start and end treatment with ice and heat so that patients recovery is enhanced with exercises, mobilizations, manipulation or other modalities.
+Physiotherapists can start and/or end treatment with ice and heat so that patients recovery is enhanced with exercises, mobilizations, manipulation or other modalities.